 Applicants must submit an original application and three (3) copies (set of 4).
-Please be sure at least 2 of the 4 copies have original photographs.
 DCA requires that all sets of photographs be in color.
 The mailing address is as follows:

 Administrative Secretary Office of Community Development Georgia Department of Community Affairs 60 Executive Park South, NE Atlanta, Georgia 30329-2231